TYPES OF ASSISTANCE

 - Helping obtain medical treatment and mental health assistance when needed;

-- Helping with Medicare, Medicaid, and prescription drug expenses;
+- Helping with Medicare, Medicaid/Medi-cal, and prescription drug expenses;

 - Helping fill out applications for needed services;